 If you choose to plead guilty, you must go through a plea inquiry, which will ensure that you understand what the pleading guilty entails, and your rights if you plead not guilty.
 You will be asked whether:

-– you have been pressured or forced by anyone to plead guilty
+- have been pressured or forced by anyone to plead guilty

-– you agree that you have committed the crime you are pleading guilty to
+- agree that you have committed the crime you are pleading guilty to

-– you understand that you are surrendering your right to trial
+- understand that you are surrendering your right to trial

-– you understand that you will be sentenced and may get a criminal record
+- you are aware that you will be sentenced and may get a criminal record

-If you honestly agree to all of the above, the court clerk will then read out your charges, and will ask you how you wish to plead – if you are admitting guilt, you must clearly verbally state “guilty”.
-They will also read out a synopsis (a summary of facts), to which you must confirm that they are substantially correct.
-If your guilty plea is then accepted, the judge will find you guilty.
-At the sentencing hearing, your lawyer and the Crown will be able to suggest a sentence, but the judge is not bound to these suggestions.
-They will make their own decision based on what is appropriate or reasonable.
+The Crown clerk will read out your charges, and ask you how you wish to plead.
+If you are admitting guilt, you must clearly verbally state “guilty”.
+At the sentencing hearing, your lawyer and the Crown will be able to suggest a sentence.
+The judge is not bound to these suggestions.

 If you are being charged with a criminal offense or are facing the option of a guilty plea and require assistance or legal advice on whether you should proceed, please do not hesitate to contact us, and our specialist Criminal Lawyers can discuss your matter in more detail over a free consultation.
 You can reach our office at 905-366-0202 or contact us through our website here.